electrumsv/electrumsv/docs/website/content/articles/stolen-coins.rst

 - Coins moved on their own.
 User established that it was hacking not fake ElectrumSV.
 1
 - Coins moved on their own.
 Cause unknown. `1`__ `2`__
 - Coins moved on their own.
-User downloaded fake ElectrumSV malware from a fake site using a bad link they were given on Reddit.
+User downloaded fake ElectrumSV software from a fake site using a bad link.
 1 2

 __ https://github.com/electrumsv/electrumsv/issues/200
 __ https://github.com/electrumsv/electrumsv/issues/528